CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/export-price-list-from-sapb1.md

     ![Export Prices](./media/export-prices-02.png)

-You can refine the selection to a specific group of indexes or even to individual indexes.
+You can refine the selection to a specific group of Item Master Data or even to individual Item Master Data.

     ![Export Prices](./media/export-prices-03.png)

-We can also define the price range for which the data of each index will be downloaded.
+We can also define the price range for which the data of each Item Master Data will be downloaded.

     ![Export Prices](./media/export-prices-04.png)